1971 Alabama Crimson Tide football team: Miami (FL)

 As they entered their game against Miami, Alabama retained their No. 4 position in the AP Poll for a fifth consecutive week.
 On homecoming in Tuscaloosa, Alabama defeated Hurricanes 31–3 at Denny Stadium.
 Mike Burke scored the only Miami points with his 42-yard field goal in the first and gave the Hurricanes their only lead at 3–0.
 The Crimson Tide responded with a pair of touchdowns later in the first on runs of 22-yards by Terry Davis and 67-yards by Wilbur Jackson.
 A 27-yard Bill Davis field goal in the second gave Alabama a 16–3 halftime lead.

 The Crimson Tide closed the game with a six-yard Terry Davis touchdown run in the third and a 10-yard Butch Hobson touchdown run in the fourth for the 31–3 Alabama win.
 With their 345 offensive yards in the game, Alabama surpassed the previous SEC season record for total offense of 3,068 yards set by Tennessee in 1951.
-The victory improved Alabama's all-time record against Miami to 9–2.